vk3dan/AnytoneCSVtool/README.md

 # AnytoneCSVtool
 A tool for fetching and converting the DMR ID database for upload to an Anytone HT (and possibly B-Tech 6x2)

+If the DMR database file exists and is under 7 days old, it will be used, otherwise it will be downloaded again.

 This tool is written in python and requires pandas.

 Windows users can click on 'Releases' above and there is an exe file provided there.